-Craven Publication Local Plan Consultation
+Craven Publication Draft Local Plan Representation Procedure

-I am writing to inform you that Craven District Council is about to undertake consultation on its Publication Local Plan.
-The consultation period will begin on Tuesday 2nd January 2018 and finish at 5pm on Tuesday 13th February 2018.
+I am writing to inform you that Craven District Council is about to Publish its Publication Local Plan and invite formal representations on it.
+The representations period will begin on Tuesday 2nd January 2018 and finish at 5pm on Tuesday 13th February 2018.

-The Local Plan sets out the broad spatial planning, policy framework and vision for Craven District (outside the Yorkshire Dales National Park) i.e. the plan area, up to 2032, as well as the necessary infrastructure to support this growth.
+The Local Plan sets out the broad spatial planning policy framework and vision for Craven District (outside the Yorkshire Dales National Park) i.e. the plan area, up to 2032, as well as identifying the necessary development sites and infrastructure to support this growth.
 The Local Plan will also be used to make decisions on future planning applications and, once adopted, will replace the Council's existing Local Plan, which includes a number of 'saved' Local Plan Policies, originally adopted in 1999.